 Hi, I'm Javier Fernandez-Sanguino Peña (a.k.a jfs ), a free software developer and contributor to the Debian GNU/Linux project.
 If you came here looking for a journaled file system you should be looking elsewhere.

-My work at Debian consists of maintaining or co-maintaining quite a number of packages, some of which you might be using unknowingly.
-There's no sense in putting up a list here where you can check out the always-current developer's packages overview.
-Most of the packages I currently maintain are security-oriented, but I also maintain some end-user and base system applications.
-I also pester other DDs with bugs.
+My work at Debian consists of (co)maintaining a number of packages and services, some of which you might be using unknowingly.
+There's no sense in putting up a list here where you can check out the always-current developer's packages overview and the list of my contributions to the Debian project.
+Most of the packages I currently maintain are oriented towards IT security and network tools, as that is my field of expertise, but I also maintain some end-user and base system applications.
+I also pester other DDs with bugs ( here and here ) while at the same time having my share.

-I'm also the coordinator of the Spanish translation team.
+I'm also the coordinator of the Debian Spanish translation team.
 I started working contributing translations to Debian in 1998, in which I started by coordinating the translation of the Debian website to Spanish and also translated a document written by Will Lowe called The New-Maintainer's Debian Packaging Howto which was a primitive version of the New Maintainer Guide document.
-I started coordinating the translation to Spanish of Debian (not just web pages, but programs and other documents too) in the year 2000 (with this message).
+I started coordinating Debian's Spanish translation (not just web pages, but programs and other documents too) in the year 2000 (with this message).
 If you want to contribute to the translation to Spanish, please read this first and then subscribe to our mailing list.

-I like to write documentation too, so I'm also active in the Debian Documentation Project and dedicate some of my time to updating documentation within Debian.
+Documentation is something I like to write too.
+Consequently, I'm also active in the Debian Documentation Project and dedicate some of my time to updating documentation within Debian.
 I'm proud to be maintainer, since 2001, of the Securing Debian Manual which seems to be somewhat popular, but I have also contributed my share to the Debian FAQ, the Release Notes (throughout different releases) and the Debian Project History.

 Writting documentation also includes working at the Debian website, I've been a member of the Debian website team since year 2000, and developed the mechanism used to detect out of date translations (although the current system has been much more improved and nothing remains of the -ugly- code I originally wrote save for some comments).
 I now contribute from time to time with the team, like I did when I wrote the scripts that generate the security crossreferences page.

-I'm a member of the Debian Security Audit team since may 2004, and have been focused on weeding out temporary file handling bugs so you might have seen my name attached to security advisories for Debian and other Linux distributions.
+I was involved as a member of the Debian Security Audit team (started in may 2004).
+And that time I was focused on weeding out temporary file handling bugs so you might have seen my name attached to security advisories for Debian and other Linux distributions.
 The full list of advisories related to our work can be found here.

 I also provide some packages and other asorted material through people.debian.org, although I only update from time to time.